amitmurthy/PTools.jl/README.md

 - SharedMemory - Useful in the event of parallel procesing on a single large multi-core machine.
 Avoids the overhead associated with sending/recieving large data sets.

+- [QueuedTasks](QUEUEDTASKS.md) - Schedule tasks to be executed by remote worker processes.
+Set/change priorities on the task to control order of execution.

 Platforms
 =========